susMdT/effective-waffle/README.md

 The callback is some scuffed assembly that queues up a ton of rop gadgets that will pop arguments (either hard coded values, or based on an offset within a struct passed as the TpAllocWork parameter) into the correct registers, then returning to the next gadget/function.
 Padding is creating between some function calls via pushing 5 garbage values + a gadget to move the stack pointer by 40 bytes as a hacky solution to fix some weird stack stuff I ran into.
 This is also probably why the call stack looks disgusting but idk how else to address that.

+If you're trying to extend this and make it actually useful, there's gonna be a lot of weird stack fuckery going on (at least on my end).
+Also, can't guarantee the rop gadgets that I found will be present in all versions of windows (I was devving on Server 2016).

 ## Credits
 Kudaes, for creating [RustChain](https://github.com/Kudaes/RustChain) which the ROP idea came from for me
 C5pider, for creating [Ekko](https://github.com/Cracked5pider/Ekko/) and helping me understand sleep encryption
-x86natthew, for helping me troubleshoot weird stack stuff
+x86matthew, for helping me troubleshoot weird stack stuff
 NinjaParanoid, for providing a [blog post](https://0xdarkvortex.dev/hiding-in-plainsight/) on the Tp Apis